Glendora, California: Climate

-Glendora has a dry Mediterranean climate (Köppen Csa) characterized by hotter summers and slightly cooler winters than coastal areas in California.
+Glendora has a dry Mediterranean climate (Köppen Csa) characterized by hotter summers and slightly cooler winters than coastal areas of California.
 The dry weather lasts for most of the year except for the rainy season in the winter.
 Hot summer temperatures and warm Santa Ana winds in the fall increase the risk of wildfires in the surrounding mountains.

+Between 1896 and 1991, eight fires burned more than 120 acres.
 The 2009 Morris Fire, 2014 Colby Fire, and the 2015 Cabin Fire are some of the most recent wildfires affecting Glendora and nearby cities.